tianxiongbb/piSet/README.md

 In another aspect, piRNA cluster/gene annotation is still a challenge though several scientist have started the first step in this aspect like [piClust](http://epigenomics.snu.ac.kr/piclustweb/), [proTRAC](http://www.smallrnagroup.uni-mainz.de/software/proTRAC_documentation_v2.4.1.pdf) and [Xin's method](https://www.tandfonline.com/doi/pdf/10.4161/cc.24989) for piRNA gene annotation using RNAseq, smallRNAseq, CAGE and PAS. piClust only use piRNA reads with up to 5 multiple mapped location which will impede the accurate annotation of piRNA cluster 3'/5' end. proTRAC used a probolistic mode with assumption of a uniform distribution for piRNA cluster annotation which may not be assumed.
 Xin's method can annotate piRNA cluster with pretty accurate 5'/3' ends and even gene structure (eg. exons, introns, isforms) but is not appropariate for all the species due to lack of CAGE and PAS data and manually fix needed.

 So, we develop a new conprehensive pipeline **piSet** which can handle piRNA and transposon analysis for almost all the species with assembled genome and output all-round results and elegant figures.
 Further more, piSet also contains a module **piFinder** which can automaticlly annotate high quality piRNA cluster/genes with accurate 3'/5' ends and higher sensitivity/specificity for animals via smallRNAseq [and RNAseq] data in gonads.
-Also, piSet upgrade [TEMP](https://github.com/JialiUMassWengLab/TEMP) that only use transposon ends mapped discoordinate reads for transposon insertion calling to decrease false positive that may be cause by chimeric reads.
+Also, piSet upgrade [TEMP](https://github.com/JialiUMassWengLab/TEMP) that only use transposon ends mapped discoordant reads for transposon insertion calling to decrease false positive that may be cause by chimeric reads.

 ---
 ## 1. install piSet